-As noted by the headings, the current year's valuation results apply to the fiscal year ending September 30, 2020.
+As noted by the headings, the current year's valuation results apply to the fiscal year ending September 30, 2023.
 The amounts listed are net of estimated Chapter 185 revenue allocated from the Division 2 Share Plan to fund Chapter 185 minimum benefits.
-The amount of Chapter 185 revenue is assumed to be \$283,405, which was the amount allocated to the Pension Plan for the fiscal year ending September 30, 2018.
-Also, the amounts required by the City and Sheriff are estimates based on the FRS contribution rate assumed to be effective July 1, 2019, based on the July 1, 2018 FRS actuarial valuation report.
-The final Sheriff contribution will depend on the actual FRS rates effective July 1, 2019 and 2020 and actual covered payroll during the year.
+The amount of Chapter 185 revenue is assumed to be \$283,405, which was the amount allocated to the Pension Plan for the fiscal year ending September 30, 2021.

-The actual contribution (including State contributions and Sheriff's office contributions) for the year ending September 30, 2018 was \$2,823,410 which exceeded the funding requirement of \$2,742,005.
+The actual employer contribution (including State contributions and Sheriff's office contributions), for the year ending September 30, 2021 was \$3,834,596.
+This met the funding requirement of \$3,834,596 for the year.